Program's identity and key information

 About the fellowship

 On the occasion of the celebration of the 200 years (1821–2021) since the Greek war of independence and as part of a series of events that CHS Greece and US organize to honor the important anniversary, the Center offers one fellowship to a postdoctoral researcher to conduct research of the highest quality on topics related to 19th century Philhellenism.
-During the fellowship the fellow will be asked to conduct research on their topic, serve as the academic coordinator of a workshop in Nafplio (in the fall of 2021) and possibly participate in other relevant events.
+Additionally, during the fellowship the fellow will be asked to serve as the academic coordinator of a workshop in Nafplio (in the fall of 2021) and possibly participate in other relevant events.
 The fellowship is offered by the CHS in Washington, DC, it is supported, administratively and logistically, by the CHS Greece and connected with the series of events that will be organized under the aegis of the Committee of Honor "Nafplio 2021," Municipality of Nafplio.

 Provisions for the fellow